vsrinivas/fuchsia/docs/ledger/user_guide.md

 $ rm -r /data/ledger
 ```

-Note that running this command also removes your current Ledger configuration
-(See (Configure Ledger)[#Firebase] on how to configure your Ledger).
-It
+*** note
-does not remove your Cloud data; if configured for Cloud synchronization,
+Running this command does not remove any data synced to the cloud; if the user
-Ledger will start downloading the missing data the next time it starts.
+has sync configured, Ledger will start downloading the missing data the next
+time it starts.
+***